 A note about the weather.
 It is a cliche, but please, be prepared for anything!
 We started and finished our walk in bright sunshine.
 In between, we had driving rain, high wind, and I'll swear I saw a snowflake or two.
 But then, I had my head buried in my jacket collar so I could have been mistaken.

 The weather can change very, very, suddenly.
 I lost track of the number of times I put my camera away, thinking, "There's no point trying to photograph in this", only to take it out again two minutes later.

 A reasonably fit person should reach the top in 1-1/2 hours.
-The entire walk took our family of 4, including children aged 12 and 5, about 3 hours up and down with plenty of stops for rest and refueling - and an extended stop huddled behind the inadequate shelter of a boulder near the summit when the weather turned suddenly foul.
+The entire walk took our family of four, including children aged 12 and 5, about three hours up and down with plenty of stops for rest and refuelling - and an extended stop huddled behind the inadequate shelter of a boulder near the summit when the weather turned suddenly foul.